Helen Dyer: Scientific career

 Dyer was hired by the National Cancer Institute's Carl Voegtlin in 1942 as one of 100 chemistry fellows in the Nutrition and Chemical Carcinogenosis work group.
 She stayed there for the bulk of her career, until 1965.
 Her research there involved studies of gastric cancer in dogs and the carcinogenic effects of acetyl-beta-methycholine chloride and histamine diphosphate.
 Her later research concerned vitamin B6 and its antimetabolite, an animal carcinogen.
 She was the first chemist to create the antimetabolite of an amino acid.
 Dyer's studies with vitamin B6 included the discovery that the vitamin prevented heightened excretion of abnormal tryptophan metabolites, including xanthurenic acid, in animals that consumed the liver carcinogen N-2-fluorenylacetamide.
 She also collaborated with colleagues at the NCI to study enzymes present in liver cancers and liver tumors.
 Dyer's other work at the institute also included the immunological effects of cancer and the effects of cancer proteins on their hosts.
 She also wrote a comprehensive index of chemotherapies used on tumors in 1949; this index was heavily used by the National Cancer Institute when it developed a program of chemotherapy.
 The index included the history of tumor chemotherapy research and catalogued more than 5,000 therapeutic tests.

 From 1965 to 1967, she was a research biochemist for the Life Sciences Research Office of the Federation of American Societies for Experimental Biology.
 Her work there was used by the Environmental Protection Agency.
 Throughout her career, Dyer published more than 60 articles; however, she was subject to discrimination because of her sex and because she was unmarried.
 For example, she was not promoted beyond an assistant professorship despite her advances in research.
 She retired in 1965 but kept her formal posts until 1972.
 After her formal retirement, she was a consultant for the NCI.

 Honors

 Goucher College, where Dyer completed her undergraduate education, honored her with its Achievement and Service Award for Teaching and Research in 1954.
 Four years later, her graduate studies alma mater, George Washington University, conferred upon Dyer its Alumni Achievement Award for Biochemical Research in the Field of Cancer.
 Goucher College conferred an honorary doctorate in 1961 for her achievements in chemistry.
 In 1962, she was the recipient of the prestigious Garvan-Olin Medal, given to outstanding female chemists by the American Chemical Society.
-She was a member of many scientific societies, including the American Association for the Advancement of Sciences, where she was a fellow, the American Association for Cancer Research, the American Association of Biological Chemistry, the American Chemical Society, Sigma Delta Epsilon, Sigma Xi, and the Society for Experimental Biology and Medicine.
+She was a member of many scientific societies, including the American Association for the Advancement of Science, where she was a fellow, the American Association for Cancer Research, the American Society for Biochemistry and Molecular Biology, the American Chemical Society, Sigma Delta Epsilon, Sigma Xi, and the Society for Experimental Biology and Medicine.
 She was elected to Iota Sigma Pi in 1972.